lbelzile/experimental-F21/content/evaluations/06-problem-set.markdown

 1. Produce a plot of the monthly error per teller as a function of the number of weeks of one-on-one training.
 2. Produce a quantile-quantile plot of the residuals and use Levene’s test to check whether the variance in each subgroup is the same.
 Report on these preliminary checks.
-    -   if there is no evidence of unequal variance, proceed as usual
-    -   if there is heterogeneity, use `gls` to fit the model with unequal variance in each groups.
 3. Assess whether there an interaction between number of weeks of one-on-one training and the formal training.
 4. Compute pairwise contrasts between weeks of one-on-one supervision for the case of people with formal training.
 5. Compare the difference in errors between 8 and 4 weeks of one-to-one supervision, for people with and without formal training.